chili-chips-ba/wireguard-fpga/README.md

   SOCCPUMATCH:  string to match for soc_cpu filtering in h/w file list (default ip.cpu)
   USRSIMOPTS:   additional Verilator flags, such as setting generics (default blank)
   WAVESAVEFILE: name of .gtkw file to use when displaying waveforms (default waves.gtkw)
+  BUILD:        Select build type from DEFAULT or ISS (default DEFAULT)
 ```

 By default, without a named target, the simulation executable will be built but not run.
 With a <tt>run</tt> target, the simulation executable is built and then executed.
 To fire up waveforms after the run, a target of <tt>rungui</tt> or </tt>gui</tt> can be used.
 A target of <tt>clean</tt> removes all intermediate files.

 The make file has a set of variables (with default settings) that can be overridden on running <tt>make</tt>.
 E.g. <tt>make VAR=NewVal</tt>.
-The help output shows these variables with decriptions.
+The help output shows these variables with brief decriptions.
 Entries with multiple values should be enclosed in double quotes.
+By default native test code is built, but if <tt>BUILD</tt> is set to <tt>ISS</tt>, then the rv32 ISS and VProc program is compiled and, in this case, the <tt>USER_C</tt> and <tt>USRCODEDIR</tt> are ignored as the makfiles compiles the supplied source code for the ISS.

-The user code variable allow different (and multiple) file names from the default, and to change the location of where the user code is located.
+The user code variable allow different (and multiple) file names from the default, and to change the location of where the user code is located (if not the ISS build).
 This allows different programs to be run by simply changing these variable, and to organise the different source code in different directories etc. By default, the VProc code is compiled for debugging (<tt>-g</tt>), but this can be overridden by changing <tt>OPTFLAG</tt>.
 The trace and timing options can also be overridden to allow a faster executable.
 The WireGuard <tt>top.filelist</tt> filename can be overridden to allow multiple configurations to be selected from, if required.
 The processing of this file to remove the listed <tt>soc_cpu</tt> HDL files is selected on a pattern (<tt>ip.cpu</tt>) but this can be changed using <tt>SOCCPUMATCH</tt>.
 If any additional options for Verilator are required, then these can be added to <tt>USRSIMOPTS</tt>.
 The GTKWave waveform file can be selected with <tt>WAVESAVEFILE</tt>.

 #### Debugging Code